 The Modbus Server application accepts TCP encapsulated Modbus TCP messages from Client Gateways and native masters.
 After removing the TCP headers, the messages are issued to the RTU.
-Responses are TCP encapsulated and returned to the originator.
+Responses are TCP

 The following illustrates a complex network of Client Gateways, Server Gateways and native TCPModbus devices.